NesBet/alx-system_engineering-devops/README.md

 ## ALX DEVOPS

-This repo contains more shell operation basics
+This repo contains more shell operations.